mmesomasaint/AirBnB_clone/web_static/README.md

 Before developing a big and complex web application, we will build the front end.

+### What you'll learn in this project.
+* What is HTML
+* How to create an HTML page
+* What is a markup language
+* What is the DOM
+* What is an element / tag
+* What is an attribute
+* How does the browser load a webpage
+* What is CSS
+* How to add style to an element
+* What is a class
+* What is a selector
+* How to compute CSS Specificity Value
+* What are Box properties in CSS

 ## Step By Step

 ### The first step is to “design” / “sketch” / “prototype” each element: